 The mission of Energy Conservation Works (ECW) is to provide leadership, implementation, and education specific to energy conservation, energy sustainability, and energy efficiency.

 ECW works to promote conservation, efficiency and renewable energy in Jackson Hole.
 We conduct outreach and community engagement, offer financial incentives, and develop and implement projects in Teton County, WY.
 Each spring we host Eco-Fair and are consistently present at local community events throughout the year.

 The mission of the Flat Creek Water Improvement District is to explore and implement ways to prevent damage to private property due to winter flooding of Flat Creek with a commitment to honor water rights, represent the best interests of the district’s property owners and residents, while maintaining and improving water and habitat quality within the stream corridor.

 To protect the Upper Snake River watershed by improving and restoring water quality in Fish Creek and the Westbank aquifer through science-based research, engagement of community stakeholders, and collaborative problem solving.

 Collaborative Solutions, Research & Monitoring, Best Management Practices, and Education & Outreach

 Friends of the Teton River works for clean water, healthy streams, and a vibrant wild fishery in the Teton Watershed.

-Grand Teton National Park Foundation is a private, nonprofit organization that funds projects that enhance Grand Teton National Park’s cultural, historic, and natural resources and helps others learn about and protect all that is special in the par
+Grand Teton National Park Foundation is a private nonprofit organization whose mission is to fund projects that protect and enhance Grand Teton National Park’s cultural, historic, and natural resources.

 Reduce, Reuse, recycle and manage municipal solid waste throughout Teton County, Wyoming, in an efficient and environmentally-sound manner.